What Ava measures

 The science behind Ava

 Using physiological parameters to track a woman’s cycle and health

-Ava is the first product to use sensor technology to precisely detect the fertile window in real-time.
+Ava is the first product that uses resting pulse rate, along with other physiological parameters, to detect the fertile window in real-time.

 Most fertility monitoring products are based on a single parameter, providing an incomplete picture of the user’s fertility status.
 These parameters include basal body temperature and urinary LH.
 Used alone, none of these methods is able to accurately detect both the beginning of the fertile window and confirm ovulation.
 Furthermore, the reliability of a single parameter may be compromised by confounding factors.
 For these reasons, many women use multiple fertility tracking methods simultaneously, a tedious and time consuming process.

-Ava tracks multiple physiological parameters that correlate with fertility, removing the need for the user to track multiple parameters herself while also providing more accurate predictions.
+Unlike other methods for tracking fertility, Ava detects changes that occur at the beginning of the fertile window as well as after ovulation, removing the need for the user to track multiple parameters herself while also providing more accurate predictions.

 Ava was tested in a year-long clinical study at the University Hospital of Zurich.
-The prospective observational study tracked 37 healthy, non-pregnant women, between 20-40 years old.
 Ava was found to detect an average of 5.3 fertile days per cycle, at 89 percent accuracy.

 The correlation between pulse rate and the fertile window

 Earlier clinical studies demonstrated that there is a significant elevation in pulse rate measured in the clinic during the fertile window compared to the menstrual phase1.
-Ava conducted a prospective observational clinical trial to test whether wrist worn Photoplethysmography (PPG) sensors could reproduce this clinically observed association.
-Indeed, the results from our clinical trial indicate that pulse rate measured with wrist-worn PPG sensors is significantly elevated compared to the pulse rate during the menstrual phase.
+A prospective observational clinical trial was conducted to test whether wrist worn photoplethysmography (PPG) sensors could reproduce this clinically observed association.
+Indeed, the results from the clinical trial indicate that pulse rate measured with wrist-worn PPG sensors is significantly elevated during the fertile window compared to the pulse rate during the menstrual phase.
 The advantages of using wearable sensors are numerous, including the ability to continuously monitor the pulse rate during sleep thus minimizing the interference imposed by the various daily activity.

 Our clinical trial also showed that the correlation between pulse rate and the different menstrual phases was robust to a broad range of activities the participants engaged in before sleep.